-CCSDS HMAC implementations shall normally use the SHA-256 variant (reference [12]) as illustrated in RFC 4634 (reference [11]).
+CCSDS HMAC implementations shall normally use the SHA-256 variant (reference [10]) as illustrated in RFC 6234 (reference [B20]).

-CCSDS implementations may use alternative hash algorithms such as SHA-224 (reference [12]), SHA-384 (reference [12]), SHA-512 (reference [12]), or RIPEMD-160 (reference [13]), among others, with the HMAC algorithm:
+CCSDS implementations may use alternative hash algorithms such as SHA-224 (reference [10]), SHA-384 (reference [10]), SHA-512 (reference [10]), or RIPEMD-160 (reference [B14]), among others, with the HMAC algorithm.

-The use of alternative hash algorithms must be agreed upon a priori or must be signaled via management to ensure compatibility and interoperability among mission components.
+The use of alternative hash algorithms shall be agreed upon by the communicating entities a priori or must be signaled to ensure compatibility and interoperability among mission components.

+SHA-1 shall not be used.

-Because of recent attacks reducing its collision space, SHA-1 shall not be used.
+NOTE: This is because of recent theoretical attacks against SHA-1 reducing its collision space.

 Truncation ISsues